nvmecraft/NVMeCraft/README.md

 Product Key(beta version) : 8K3Y-C8M7-YKYA-IB9D-4RKE-8W64-AITA

-The node(has an icon) is an interactive node with double click.
+The node(has an icon) is interactive by double click.

 https://lallasoft.net/